cimt-ag/data_vault_pipelinedescription/documentation/deletion_detection_catalog.md

 ### Naming convention
 - Data Vault table stereotype is provided as postfix
-- Names of hash keys consist of a prefix followed by the table the hash belongs
+- Names of hash keys consist of a prefix followed by the table the hash belongs to
     - HK_ prefix indicates the hash key of a hub
     - LK_ prefix indicates the hash key of a link
 - table names of satellites begin with the table name of their parent